My TBR Pile of Doom: A Celebration of Unread Books

-The more you read, the more the perimeter of your knowledge increases, and the more you’ll realise what you don’t know.
+The more you read, the more the perimeter of your knowledge increases, and the more you realize what you don’t know.
+That alone is reason enough for a few souls to really stick to the reading habit.

-Back in India when I was living in a capacious apartment all by myself I used to stock my shelves with books both read and unread, the former over time out numbering the latter.
-I naively thought that was a good thing.
-Now in the limited confines of London where real estate (even post Brexit) is not exactly ‘cheap and abundant’, the numbers have switched.
-Limited space also honed my underdeveloped skill at ditching mediocre books right after reading them into the local charity shop bin.
-Now only a few books stay.
-So now the books lining my limited shelf space are either great books I retain and will re-read at some future date or mostly ‘pending to read’ books, all coming together into making the gestalt that is now my antilibrary.
-Morgan Housel, a great blogger, nailed my sentiment when he recently tweeted ‘90% of books should be half the length they are‘.
-My reviews of a books are here and here and here.
+Back in India when I was living in a large apartment all by myself, I used to stock my shelves with books both read and unread, the former over time outnumbering the latter.
+I naively thought that was a good thing then.
+Now in the limited confines of London where real estate is not cheap to put it mildly, the numbers have switched.
+London honed my skill at ditching mediocre books right after reading them into the local charity bin.
+So the books lining my limited shelf space are a few really great books I retain after reading because I plan to re-read them and mostly ‘pending to read‘ books.
+My very own TBR – the ‘To Be Read’ Antilibrary.

-Since I was 10 I have always been a dietary and reading omnivore.
-I will read anything on any subject as long as the book and the subject sound interesting.
-My wife will vouch that this is my exact approach to food too.
-Over the last year, using the fabulous algorithm of the Keepa.com website I have purchased books covering wide and varied subjects and themes that I plan to delve into over 2017-18, in the hope of improving what Taleb aptly labels ‘the perimeter of one’s knowledge‘.
+From since I was a kid I have been a dietary and reading omnivore.
+To this day I will read anything on any subject as long as the book and the subject sound interesting (My wife will vouch that this is my exact approach to food too).
+Over the last year I have purchased books covering wide and varied subjects and themes that I plan to delve into, in the hope of improving as Taleb aptly labels it – ‘the perimeter of one’s knowledge‘.

-Recently I decided to summarize all the physical books I have on my shelf under conspicuous themes and motifs, for two reasons, one selfish and one altruistic.
-Writing about it forces me to rationalize the actual purchases and also altruistically serves as a starter for ten for readers like you looking for some book suggestions for the upcoming summer.
+Recently I decided to summarize all the physical books I have on my shelves under clean themes and motifs.
+For two reasons primarily, one selfish and one altruistic.
+Writing about it here forces me to rationalize the actual purchases and also (I hope) serves as a starter for ten for anyone here looking for some book suggestions for the upcoming summer.

 2017-06-11 21.26.58